You just sat down with a nice cup of coffee and then it happened: coffee everywhere, including on your laptop.

 2. Remove the Battery (If Possible)

-Once your laptop is powered down, next, you want to remove the battery (if it’s user-removable).
+Once your laptop is powered down, remove the battery (if it’s user-removable).
 Just don’t make the situation worse in the process.
 If there’s standing liquid under the laptop, don’t set your device back down into that liquid after removing the battery.
 Make sure everything in the vicinity is dry.

 Also, if the battery itself is wet when you remove it, dry it off carefully and set it aside (somewhere dry).